lbl-srg/obc/specification/source/verification.rst

 In this example we validated a trended output of a control sequence that defines the cooling coil valve position.
-The cooling coil valve sequence is a part of the ALC EIKON control logic implemented in one of the buildings on the main LBNL campus in Berkeley, CA.
+The cooling coil valve sequence is a part of the ALC EIKON control logic implemented in building 33 on the main LBNL campus in Berkeley, CA.
 The subsequence is shown in :numref:`fig_alc_coo_seq`.
 It comprises a PI controller that tracks the supply air temperature, an upstream subsequence that enables the controller and a downstream output limiter in case of low supply air temperatures.

 .. _fig_alc_coo_seq:

 .. figure:: img/verification/AlcEikon_CoolingControl_CHWValvePositionAndEnable.*
    :width: 500 px

+   ALC EIKON specification of the cooling coil valve position control sequence.

 We created a CLD specification of the same cooling coil valve position control sequence to validate the recorded output.